 Cost Breakdown: $399-599 for a three-day pass (depending on how early you register), which includes food, gifts from the sponsors, an open bar, and activities.
 If you plan on staying overnight (some people just drive up for the day or get hotel rooms in the area), you also need to purchase either the $75 camping permit or pay $1299-$1599 for a glamping tent.
 If you don’t have your own gear, they sell camp kits that include tents, sleeping bags, sleeping pads, etc. you can bring home with you.

-The Experience: As one of the premier outdoor adventure apps, The Outbound has the outdoors down to a science.
+The Experience: As one of the premier outdoor adventure apps in America, The Outbound has the outdoors down to a science.
 Their adult adventure camp was crazy well organized with massive brand sponsors like Merrell and Marmot and it was basically white glove camping.
 Immediately upon arrival, you could tell it was a high-end production with every detail meticulously thought out.
 The food was excellent (they have a chef on staff), they help you set up your tent and cart you around on a 4×4 (if you need), and the porta-potties and mobile showers were shockingly clean.
 There are 250+ classes and activities to choose from with signups done via an app.
 The interface is a bit clunky (ie. it was hard to view your friend’s schedules), but the fact that there is an app, good cell service, and charging stations says a lot.
 It definitely isn’t an off-the-grid backcountry experience; it’s a curated intro into the outdoors.